Esri/arcgis-pro-sdk-community-samples/MVVM-XAML/DockpaneWithListCheckbox/DockpaneWithListCheckbox (C#).md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio build the solution and run the debugger to open ArcGIS Pro.
-1. In ArcGIS Pro open any project or a new map.
+2. In ArcGIS Pro open any project or a new map.
-1. Select the 'Add-in' tab, and then click on 'Show TestListbox' to open the test dockpane.
+3. Select the 'Add-in' tab, and then click on 'Show TestListbox' to open the test dockpane.
 ![Screen1](Screenshots/Screen1.png)

-1. Click the 'Populate List' button to populate the list box.
+4. Click the 'Populate List' button to populate the list box.
 ![Screen2](Screenshots/Screen2.png)

-1. Select a few items and click the 'Read Selcted Items' button to test the selection.
+5. Select a few items and click the 'Read Selected Items' button to test the selection.
 ![Screen3](Screenshots/Screen3.png)

 <!-- End -->